Radiation therapy is the use of beams of energy to treat tumors.

 Doctors first figure out the precise location of the tumor using computed tomography (CT) and magnetic resonance imaging (MRI) scans.
-Then they use special machines to aim X-ray beams at that site from several angles.
+Then they use special machines to aim X-ray or proton beams at that site from several angles.

 The beams can travel through outer structures, such as skin and bones, to reach the depth of the tumor and kill the tumor cells there.